History of Ayuda

 Admitting area of Santa Catarina Clinic Apr09

-Greatly inspired by the results of the Santa Catarina clinic, Selaine decided that it was time to start a small, but well-defined nonprofit effort, which focused primarily on homeless cats and dogs.
+She decided it was time to start a formal non-profit group focused on the well-being of homeless cats and dogs.

-On 9-June-09, formal application was made to the government of Guatemala to recognize Ayuda as an official nonprofit association.
-The application was accepted and approved on 24-Aug-09.
+Ayuda became an official Guatemalan non-profit association on 24-August-2009.
 Click here to see a copy of the official mondato.